dod-zh/web/content/about/contact.md

 ---
 title: "Contact"
-description: "Get in touch with the DevOpsDays Switzerland team"
+description: "Get in touch with the DevOpsDays Zurich team"
 type: "contact"
 ---

 # Contact Us

-Have questions about DevOpsDays Switzerland?
+Have questions about DevOpsDays Zurich?
 We'd love to hear from you!

 ## General Information